LDNReview

 There are certain items for certain activities that are simply essential.
 Take towels and showers.
 You wouldn’t get in, lather up in that minty tingly stuff, have a rinse, and then just drip around the house, would you?
 Because that is clearly the act of a psychopath.
 Similarly (or maybe not so similarly, whatever) you wouldn’t cook yourself a saucy, juicy meal, and not have some bread to mop it up, would you?
 Quality Chop House understands this.
 Because these people are not psychopaths.

-QCH is a place that knows the necessary essentials of how to eat well in a restaurant.
-A plate of homemade doorstop sliced bread is planted on your table pretty much as soon as you order here.
+QCH is a place that knows the necessities of how to eat well in a restaurant.
+A plate of homemade doorstop sliced bread is essential.
 It’s there to soak up the juices from your scallop and pork fat, and it’s there to mop up the pool of mushroom essence your pork belly lies in, and then it’s still there to clean your plate when there’s no more venison but still some truffle sauce.
-You’re given it because the people here want you to have it.
-They want you to soak up every bit of every dish here - most of which are great - and aren’t interested in charging you for the pleasure.

 photo credit: Karolina Wiercigroch

 Your trusty buttered sidekick isn’t the only example that shows QCH knows how to do things.
 Coming here is like entering that fictional family member’s home.
 You know, the one who’s very rich, lives in a country manor, and is into candles.
 Not in a Diptique way, but in a banquet hosted by Henry VIII way.
-The extensive wine list (plus a choice of around eight red and whites by the glass) only furthers this.
+The extensive wine list (plus a great choice by the glass) only furthers this.
 It’s tasteful and welcoming.
 Plus there’s no danger of decapitation.
-And it feels the same in the day, with the bonus of a very affordable set lunch menu.
+And it feels the same in the day, with the bonus of a very good-value set lunch menu.

 All of this only adds to the feeling that QCH is a restaurant run by people accustomed to leaning back and undoing the top button of their jeans.
 People who know that, essentially, when you go out to a restaurant, all you want is to be filled with good food and good booze.